 Heel-Face Turn: Cleo started out as a bit of a snob/bully, but has progressed into a supportive friend, especially in the Breather Episode about Ghoulia and Dead Fast.

-Hidden Depths: Has been making notable steps towards treating others better, best reflected in the second season of webisodes and her second diary shows this growth.
+Hidden Depths: Has been making notable steps towards treating others better, best reflected in the second season of webisodes and her second diary.

 As of Season 3, she treats all of her female friends as she does Ghoulia - caring & compassionate but still dominant.